how long does hair grow in a year

 So, how long does hair grow in a year, and how can you make the most of it?

-The Basics of the Hair Growth Cycle
+Basics of Hair Growth Cycle

 Hair growth isn’t a one-size-fits-all phenomenon; it operates through four distinct hair growth cycle stages, each contributing to the process of maintaining and renewing your locks.
 Understanding these stages is key to decoding how much hair grows in a year—and why it might not always feel like it’s adding up.